EdwardLinS/cse15l-lab-reports/lab5.md

 ./WhatToDublin.txt
 ```

   - **What:** This command option finds all files in directories within `./written_2/travel_guides/berlitz1` for files accessed back 0 days.
-Since I opened the current directory, HistoryIsrael.txt, IntroItaly.txt, and WhatToDublin.txt recently, it prints that.
+Since I opened the current directory, `HistoryIsrael.txt`, `IntroItaly.txt`, and `WhatToDublin.txt` recently, it prints that.
   - **Why:** This is useful since it is able to see which files have been accessed recently or until a certain day.
 It can keep a history on the files.

 ----